-Magnolia Grow Guide
+Magnolia Tree Planting Guide

-Some of our favorite magnolias include ‘Bracken Brown Beauty’, a relatively cold hardy cultivar of southern magnolia with a dense pyramidal form, and ‘Little Gem’, a smaller, compact version of the same species that grows to about 20 feet tall.
-Both of these have large flowers that bloom in early spring on bare branches are ‘Alexandrina’ and ‘Ann’, both hybrids of Asian origin and of considerably smaller stature than the American species.
+Some of our favorite magnolias include ‘Bracken Brown Beauty Magnolia’, a relatively cold hardy cultivar of southern magnolia with a dense pyramidal shape, and ‘Little Gem Magnolia’, a smaller, compact version of the same species that grows to about 20 feet tall.
+Both of these have large flowers that bloom in mid spring to summer.

 The conical shape of M. grandiflora and its cultivars extends all the way to the ground and their dense evergreen foliage won’t allow grass or much of anything to grow under them.

 Magnolias prefer full sun to partial shade, so choose a spot in your landscape that receives sunlight for at least six hours a day.
 Although some are tolerant to shadier growing conditions than other.